255kb/stack-on-a-budget/pages/app-hosting.md

 * *Free tier*: 1 f1-micro instance per month (US regions only), 30GB-months HDD, 5GB-months snapshot, 1GB network egress from North America to all region destinations per month (excluding China and Australia)
 * *Pros*: Works well with other Google Cloud features (load balancing, datastores, etc.)
 * *Limitations*: Limited to US region only for now
+* *Credit card required*: Yes, you must provide a [credit card or other payment method](https://cloud.google.com/free/docs/free-cloud-features), even for a free trial

 ## IBM Cloud